December 5, 2025 · Workshop Management

 Why is scheduling difficult in auto repair shops?

-Scheduling in auto repair shops is difficult because repair times are unpredictable, workshops have limited resources like lifts and mechanics, and parts availability can delay repairs.
-These factors make fixed appointment systems unreliable.
+Scheduling is difficult because repair times are unpredictable, workshops have limited resources such as lifts and mechanics, and repairs may be delayed while waiting for parts

 Need personalized guidance?